Eek! The Cat: The Terrible Thunderlizards

 The Terrible Thunderlizards segment was introduced in the middle of the second season of Eek!
 The Cat.
 Like Eek!, this segment was also created by Holland and Kopp.
 It ran from November 20, 1993, to July 28, 1997.
-The show was originally intended to be a spin off from Eek!
+The show was originally intended to be a spin-off from Eek!
 The Cat, but it aired as a weekly segment on Eek!
 Stravaganza.

 Like Eek!, the segment was produced by Fox and Savage Studios with animation by Nelvana.
-The segment chronicled the misadventures of a trio of dinosaur mercenaries named Doc Tari (voiced by Savage Steve Holland), Bo Diddly Squat (voiced by Jason Priestley in 1994-1996, Corey Feldman in 1996-1997), and Day Z. Cutter (voiced by Bill Kopp) who were released from incarceration by General Galapagos (voiced by Kurtwood Smith) and charged with the task of eliminating two primitive human beings Bill and Scooter (voiced by Charlie Adler and Curtis Armstrong).
-Despite their superior size and firepower and the obliviousness of their targets, however, the mercenaries always fail with comedic results.
+The segment chronicled the misadventures of a trio of dinosaur mercenaries named Doc Tari (voiced by Savage Steve Holland), Bo Diddly Squat (voiced by Jason Priestley in 1994–1996, Corey Feldman in 1996–1997), and Day Z. Cutter (voiced by Bill Kopp) who were released from incarceration by General Galapagos (voiced by Kurtwood Smith) and charged with the task of eliminating two primitive human beings Bill and Scooter (voiced by Charlie Adler and Curtis Armstrong).
+Despite their superior size and firepower and the obliviousness of their targets, the mercenaries always fail with comedic results.
 When they are not after the humans, the Thunderlizards must protect Jurassic City from the Thuggosaurs led by Thuggo (voiced by Brad Garrett).

 Klutter!

-The Klutter segment came in the fourth season of Eek!
+The Klutter! segment came in the fourth season of Eek!
 Stravaganza in 1995.
-It followed Ryan and Wade Heap (voiced by Cam Clarke and Savage Steve Holland) and their pet Klutter (voiced by Kirk Thatcher), who they created from a static reaction to pile of junk that their mother Andrea (voiced by Kathy Ireland) wanted them to pick up because the constant allergies of their father John (voiced by David Silverman) made it impossible for them to have a real dog.
+It followed Ryan and Wade Heap (voiced by Cam Clarke and Savage Steve Holland) and their pet Klutter (vocal effects provided by Kirk Thatcher), who they created from a static reaction to pile of junk that their mother Andrea (voiced by Kathy Ireland) wanted them to pick up because the constant allergies of their father John (voiced by David Silverman) made it impossible for them to have a real dog.
 There are other characters in the show, like Sandee Heap (voiced by Sandy Fox), who was lonely at first, before Klutter came into their lives.
 They went on mysteries, a la Scooby-Doo, to save animals and solve crimes.

-Klutter ended in February 1996 with 8 segments.
+Klutter! already ended in February 1996 with 8 segments.
 Unlike Eek! and Thunderlizards, the segment was created by David Silverman and Holland along with being animated by Film Roman.